-If the tyre flip is done outside, you’d still be able to track your performance as it features the “always-on” display which is still visible in sunlight.
-With advanced sleep monitoring, you’ll be able to track your recovery time as well as make sure that you’re getting the right type and amount of sleep to perform at your best.
+If the tire flip is done outside, you’d still be able to track your performance as it features the “always-on” display which is still visible in sunlight.
+With advanced sleep monitoring, you’ll be able to track your recovery time, as well as make sure that you’re getting the right type and amount of sleep to perform at your best.

 - Can be used with Garmin Strength + or Garmin Cross Training

 - Pulse Oximeter (Pulse Ox)